 Certified Genetic Counselor, Manager

 Tifany Lewis is a genetic counselor with over 17 years of experience in cancer genetics.
-Tifany obtained a Bachelor of Science degree in Biology from Virginia Polytechnic Institute, Blacksburg, Virginia before completing her master’s degree in Human Genetics at Sarah Lawrence College, Bronxville, New York.
+Tifany obtained a Bachelor of Science degree in Biology from Virginia Polytechnic Institute, Blacksburg, Virginia, before completing her master’s degree in Human Genetics at Sarah Lawrence College, Bronxville, New York.
 She is board-certified by the American Board of Genetic Counseling.

 Tifany currently leads the Genetic Counseling/Hereditary Cancer program at Virginia Oncology Associates (VOA).
 She is an expert in cancer genetics and genetic testing for hereditary cancer syndromes.
 The work she performs is instrumental in navigating patients through treatment by providing knowledge and understanding of patients’ complex family histories and their risk for cancer.